percona/pbm-docs/docs/details/pbm-agent.md

 A `pbm-agent` is a process that runs backup, restore, delete, and other operations available with Percona Backup for MongoDB.

-A `pbm-agent` instance must run for each `mongod` instance that is not an arbiter node.
+A `pbm-agent` instance must run for **every** `mongod` instance that is not an arbiter node.
 This includes replica set nodes that are currently secondaries and config server replica set nodes in a sharded cluster.

 An operation is triggered when the [`pbm` CLI](../reference/glossary.md#pbm-cli) makes an update to the [PBM Control collection](../reference/glossary.md#pbm-control-collections).
 All `pbm-agents` monitor changes to the PBM control collections, but only one `pbm-agent` in each replica set will be elected to execute an operation.
 The elections are done by a random choice among secondary nodes.
 If no secondary nodes respond, then the `pbm-agent` on the primary node is elected for an operation.